 Mark Batty Publisher, New York.
 (09/09/09)

-My first exposure to visual glitch aesthetics was in 1984, when I wrote a piece of software (in Motorola 6809 assembly, for those with nerd credentials) that scrolled through the RAM on my Dragon 32 home computer and displayed the data as coloured pixels on the TV screen.
+My first exposure to visual glitch aesthetics was in 1984, when I wrote a piece of software (in Motorola 6809 assembly language, for those with nerd credentials) that scrolled through the RAM on my Dragon 32 home computer and displayed the data as coloured pixels on the TV screen.
 0.22 centuries later, the original software was exhumed to produce the Chroma and Warp series of images.